UNESCO : International Arts Education Week

 The importance of art in the adaptation and survival of the human species

-It is worth noting that the importance of art in the adaptation and survival of the human species was particularly highlighted by Ellen Dissanayake in her book Homo Aestheticus: Where Art Comes From and Why (1992), where she explains “that the aesthetic capacity is innate in every human being, and that art is as basic a need for our species as food, warmth, or shelter.”
+IIt is worth noting that Ellen Dissanayake highlighted the importance of art in the adaptation and survival of the human species in her book Homo Aestheticus: Where Art Comes From and Why (1992).
+She explains that the aesthetic capacity is innate in every human being and emphasizes that art is as basic a need for our species as food, warmth, or shelter.

-In the preface to her book, she makes it explicit that “at first glance, the fact that the arts and related aesthetic attitudes vary so much from society to society seems to indicate that they are entirely learned or ‘cultural’ in origin rather than … biological or ‘natural’.
+In the preface to her book, she explicitly states that “at first glance” the arts and related aesthetic attitudes vary so much from society to society.
+It seems to indicate that they are entirely learned or ‘cultural’ in origin rather than … biological or ‘natural’.
 An analogy can be made with language: learning to speak is a universal, innate predisposition for all children, even if each child learns the particular language of the people among whom he or she is raised.
-Similarly, art can be seen as a natural and general predisposition that manifests itself in culturally acquired specificities such as dances, songs, performances, visual representations and poetic discourses.”
+Similarly, one can see art as a natural and general predisposition that manifests itself in culturally acquired specificities such as dances, songs, performances, visual representations, and poetic discourses.

 Do not hesitate to share your ideas and proposals with us!
 And if you are a non-profit organisation, you can submit your project for the 5 senses for kids Foundation’s 2022 Educational Action Award.